 Conditional Rates

-Conditional rates are a type of rate rule that let you offer different rates for your itineraries, based on the end-user's device and country, or whether the end-user is signed in to their Google account.
+Conditional rates are a type of rate rule that lets you offer different rates for itineraries, based on criteria such as the user's device, country, or whether the user has signed in to Google.

 Overview

-Conditional rates show in the standard pricing slots, and are visible only to users whose searches meet the criteria for the associated conditional rate.
-These criteria can be based on:
+Conditional rates are visible in the standard pricing slots, and are shown only to users whose searches meet the criteria for the associated conditional rate.
+These criteria can be based on the following:

 To enable conditional rates, modify the following: